2fujisawa/Stable-Diffusion-Project/README.md

 ✅ Fine-tuned **Stable Diffusion 3.5** using **DreamBooth** on a curated pet image dataset
 ✅ Used **Google Colab** ☁️ for efficient cloud-based model training
-✅ Deployed the trained model on a **local environment** 🖥️ for fast, optimized inference
+✅ Imported the trained model and deployed it locally using **Automatic1111 Web UI** 🖥️
 ✅ Built an **end-to-end pipeline**: cloud training → local inference → image generation and evaluation
 ✅ Applied **prompt engineering** 📝 to refine style, consistency, and image quality